-Dr Minouk Schoemaker is a staff epidemiologist funded by Breast Cancer Now to conduct research into the causes of breast cancer.
-She specialises in investigating risk factors for cancer including factors related to lifestyle, medical conditions, hormonal and reproductive factors, and mammographic density.
+Dr Minouk Schoemaker is a researcher funded by the charity Breast Cancer Now to conduct research into the causes of breast cancer.
+She specialises in risk factors for cancer including factors related to lifestyle, hormonal and reproductive factors and mammographic density.

 Dr Schoemaker has a PhD in public health medicine, and Master’s degrees in radiation biology and medical statistics.
 Prior to joining The Institute of Cancer Research, London, in 2000 she worked at the London School of Hygiene and Tropical Medicine.